nfdi4cat/pid4cat-model/docs/policies.md

 1. **Landing page requirement**: All identifiers must resolve to a landing page with basic metadata about the resource
 2. **Access information**: If access to the resource is restricted, the landing page must provide clear information about the restrictions and how access can be obtained
-3. **Metadata accessibility**: Metadata associated with identifiers should be openly accessible, even if the resource itself is not
+3. **Metadata accessibility**: Metadata associated with identifiers should be openly accessible, even if the resource itself is not.

 ## Licensing